Chrisboatto/Fastball-Command/README.md

 The tree below is a depiction of the 100th tree in the “command_tuned_model”.
 It shows the flow in which the model made its decision to determine the predictive score of a strike.
 The model makes a binary decision at each node or parameter, “Yes” or “No”, which then leads to another and another until you reach a final predictive score grouping at the bottom.

 ![Image of Decision Tree](https://raw.githubusercontent.com/Chrisboatto/Fastball-Command/main/Decision%20Tree.png)

+If you're interested in the project, download the data set and run my RMD file.
+All graphs and results will show within the file.
+You will then be able to cross reference them to their respective graphs labeled as such in this repository